akhil-Kumar-mg/git-hub-util/README.md

 Without authentication the requests might get forbidden response due to api-rate limitation for a public user If we authenticate our application the request rate can be increased.

-###Improvement
+### Improvement
-There is nothing much to improve since i'm using the Git Api's.
-If the complexity increases for this application, i'll introduce redux to manage the state of the application.
+i'm using the Git Api's hence the improvement is limited from the code perspective If the complexity increases for this application in the future, i'll introduce redux to manage the state of the application.

 #### Application is hosted on AWS
 URL: